-- Mediation and ADR Services will periodically review, and revise as necessary, all NMB ADR programs to ensure the program reflects best practices. - Mediation and ADR staff will attend major dispute resolution conferences (e.g., Association for Conflict Resolution, ABA Section of Dispute Resolution), and at the mediator meeting immediately following each major dispute resolution conference, mediators who attended will provide a summary of the information and materials to the entire mediator corps on information obtained during the conference.
+- Mediation and ADR Services will periodically review, and revise as necessary, all NMB ADR programs to ensure the program reflects best practices. - Mediation and ADR staff will attend major dispute resolution conferences (e.g.,

+Association for Conflict Resolution, ABA-RLA Section of Dispute Resolution, Association of Labor Relations Agencies (ALRA) and at the mediator meeting immediately following each major dispute resolution conference.)
+Mediators who attended will provide a summary of the information and materials to the entire mediator corps on information obtained during the conference.